 Kathmandu Heritage Site Tour takes you on a voyage of disclosure to a portion of the city’s famous UNESCO World Heritage Sites.
 Go through one day in Kathmandu encountering its rich cultural heritage.
-Visit a medieval royal palace square and antiquated profound destinations that are as old as the city itself.
-Investigate Kathmandu Durbar Square, the royal seat of Malla tradition that once led over the medieval kingdom of Kathmandu.
+Likewise, visit a medieval royal palace square and antiquated profound destinations that are as old as the city itself.
+In addition to this, investigate Kathmandu Durbar Square and the royal seat of Malla tradition.
+These were once used to lead over the medieval kingdom of Kathmandu.
 It is a standout amongst the most visited places in Kathmandu.
-Sanctuaries, illustrious quarters, patios and the place of Kumari, the Living Goddess spots the regal square.
+This is a place of Kumari, the Living Goddess spots the regal square.
 Unpredictably cut wooden swaggers, windows, and metal itemizing beautify pagoda-roofed sanctuaries and illustrious structures.
-These chronicled landmarks feature Kathmandu’s rich craftsmanship and engineering.
-Also, the durbar square is a vital socio-social site of the valley’s Newari people group.
+In contrast, these chronicled landmarks feature Kathmandu’s rich craftsmanship and engineering.
+Also, durbar square is a vital socio-social site of the valley’s Newari people group.

 The 1-day city tour itinerary is as follows:

 After having breakfast, our guide will meet you in the Hotel.
 You will be clarified about the spots you should visit that day.
 You will board a vehicle from Hike on Trek and will drive for the Kathmandu City Tour.
 The spots you will visit are: